Have you ever turned a trip that was an obligation into a mini vacation for your family?

 Also taken care of by the company is the hotel room.
 In NYC the hotel room can easily be the most expensive part of the vacation so that’s one of the perks of turning your trip into an “oblication”.
 On our most recent trip to New York City we stayed at the Hampton Inn in Chelsea.
 I really like this hotel and location for a couple of reasons.
 First off it is super close to the subway, including the lines that only run during peak times.
 I like being able to get around easily with the kids.
 Second, the Hampton Inn has breakfast.
 Even if I have to take off early for a meeting the kids can take themselves down stairs and load up on food.
 They are teenagers, so they are always hungry.
 It doesn’t hurt that Hampton Inn also offers breakfast bags to go.
 I will grab one on my way to my meeting and eat it along the way.
 Also nice is having two queen beds in the room.
 Many rooms in NYC are not big enough for a family.

 While I’m at work the kids stay in the hotel.
-They do not go out in the city without me yet, they are familiar enough, but soon they will be able to.
+They do not go out in the city without me yet, they are familiar enough with NYC and soon they will be able to.
 I squeeze in various things to do in the afternoons and evenings when I am not working.
+Here’s a 4 day NYC itinerary to keep you quite busy.

 When staying in Chelsea, I like to walk the Highline with them to dinner.
 We get to enjoy awesome views of the city and we do not have to stop and any streets this way.
 There are many fantastic places to eat in Chelsea, including the incredible Chelsea Market.
 At the market, I recommend eating at Los Tacos and skipping Mokbar.
 Wherever you eat inside of Chelsea Market take some time to look around the building.
 It’s a cool Instagrammable space.